Airplane Coating Automation

 - complete lot traceability for quality assurance

-Outcomes depend on device classification, coating material, and regulatory pathway.
+Outcomes depend on component geometry, coating material, booth conditions, and validation scope.

 Further reading: How to Choose a Paint Robot · Robotic Painting Cost Guide